reisub/sublime-elixir-docs/README.md

 # Elixir Docs

-A Sublime plugin to quickly navigate to [HexDocs](https://hexdocs.pm) documentation for modules in Elixir and project dependencies.
+A Sublime Text 3/4 plugin for quick navigation to [HexDocs](https://hexdocs.pm) documentation for modules in Elixir and in project dependencies.

 ![Demo](demo.gif)